LisaHJung/Part-6-Troubleshooting-Beginner-Level-Elasticsearch-Errors/README.md

 ![image](https://user-images.githubusercontent.com/60980933/125700703-a85dd86f-2e87-4eee-a2c3-48d253d91cd0.png)

-## Errors Associated with Sending Queries
+## Errors Associated With Sending Queries

 In parts [2](https://github.com/LisaHJung/Part-2-Understanding-the-relevance-of-your-search-with-Elasticsearch-and-Kibana-) and [3](https://github.com/LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana), we learned how to send queries about news headlines in our index.

-As a prerequisite part of these workshops, we added a news headliens dataset to an index which we named news_headlines.
+As a prerequisite part of these workshops, we added a news headlines dataset to an index which we named `news_headlines`.

 We sent various queries to retrieve documents that match the criteria.
 Let's go over common errors you may encounter while working with these queries.

 ### Error 4: 400 [x] query does not support [y]

-Suppose you want to use the range query to pull up newsheadlines published within a specific date range and have sent the following request:
+Suppose you want to use the range query to pull up news headlines published within a specific date range and have sent the following request:
 ```
 GET news_headlines/_search
 {